fredfeng/CS292C/projects/proj2/README.md

-## Interlude: CS292C SAT Competition 2024 (Extra Credit)
+## Interlude: CS292C SAT Competition 2025 (Extra Credit)

-Upon submission, your solver will automatically enter the inaugural CS292C SAT Competition 2024.
+Upon submission, your solver will automatically enter the inaugural CS292C SAT Competition 2025.
 Your solver will be evaluated on both correctness and performance using previously mentioned benchmarks, as well as real-world benchmarks drawn from the actual [SAT Competition](https://satcompetition.github.io/).
 Extra-credits will be awarded to the top solvers.

 ## Part 3.
-Proof of CDCL Unsatisfiability (10 points)
+Proof of CDCL Unsatisfiability (Extra Credit: 5 points)

 If a DPLL/CDCL solver returns UNSAT, there's nothing we can do, except to trust the solver that it has indeed exhausted the entire search space.
 An obvious way to eliminate the trust issue is by implementing the solver in Dafny and formally verify its correctness.
 However, this approach is WRONG (think about why).